-My research maps how feminist and queer languages and logics are incorporated into institutional and mediated contexts with an emphasis on global LGBTIQ rights, gender-based and sexualized violence, and reproductive justice.
+My research program maps how feminist and queer languages and logics are incorporated into institutional and mediated contexts with an emphasis on LGBTIQ rights, intersectionality theory, gender-based and sexualized violence, and reproductive justice.

-I am a co-editor of the book series Feminist Interruptions and Refusals with Lena Palacios, Dana Olwan, and Shaista Patel (Palgrave Macmillan), which is set to launch in 2019.
+I am a co-editor of the book series Feminist Interruptions and Refusals with Lena Palacios, Dana Olwan, and Shaista Patel (Palgrave Macmillan).

 I am an Associate Professor of Gender and Women’s Studies and Sociology at Brandon University.
-I received my PhD (2013) from the Institute of Feminist and Gender Studies at the University of Ottawa, a Master’s from the Women’s and Gender Studies Institute at the University of Toronto (2009), and a BAH (2008) from Queen’s University in Global Development Studies.
+I received my PhD from the Institute of Feminist and Gender Studies at the University of Ottawa (2013) and a Master’s from the Women’s and Gender Studies Institute at the University of Toronto (2009).

 I live in Winnipeg with my partner and toddler.